Port of Cape Town: Port operations

+The port serves the South African and West African oil and gas industries, with its specialist deep water facilities.

 The port is open 24 hours a day, 7 days a week.
 All vessels berthing in the port require a pilot on board.
 Transfer is by pilot boat but plans have been made to introduce a helicopter transfer service.

-Several tugs, launches, workboats and other specialised vessels are operated by the port.
+Several tugs, launches, workboatsm and other specialized vessels are operated by the port.